The Department of

 biological processes that affect the composition and

 dynamics of the earth’s atmosphere.
 Our research and

 educational programs focus on regionally relevant

 issues of national concern and global importance.

-Research conducted at the Institute is linked to undergraduate, Master of Science
+Research conducted by the department's staff is linked to undergraduate, Master of Science

 (M.S.) and Doctorate (Ph.D.) degree curricula that